Everything You Need To Know About Literature Racks

 - It keeps your trade show booth clean and tidy.
 No one wants to visit a booth that’s haphazard and looks messy!
 Having a literature rack will help you to provide a neater setup so that more people will be attracted to your booth.

 - It protects your printed materials.
-You don’t want your marketing materials that you’ve worked hard on, and spent money on, designing and having printed to get damaged.
+You don’t want the marketing materials that you’ve worked hard on, and spent money on, designing and having printed to get damaged.
 Storing them in a literature rack is a good way to keep them safe.

 - It’s versatile.
 Some people have used literature racks for more than promotional materials, such as tile and paint samples.
 So, think out of the box as these racks are quite versatile!